robsonoduarte/learn-arduino/arduino-courses/arduino-brazilian-course/blink-leds/README.md

 }
 ```

-We use the [Clion and Arduino Support](https://github.com/robsonoduarte/learn-arduino/tree/master/clion-arduino/example) to upload the Sketch.
+We used the [Clion and Arduino Support](https://github.com/robsonoduarte/learn-arduino/tree/master/clion-arduino/example) to upload the Sketch.